Rob Lewis (music director): Christina Aguilera

-Lewis began touring with Christina Aguilera in 2002 following the release of her album Stripped, serving as co-music director under music director Rickey Minor and as music director for her on the Justified/Stripped Tour with Justin Timberlake in 2003.
-In 2004, Lewis arranged Aguilera's Grammy Awards performance of "Beautiful", featuring a 21-piece string orchestra and the Roger Wagner Chorale; the performance preceded Aguilera's Grammy win for Best Female Pop Vocal Performance for "Beautiful".
+Lewis began touring with Christina Aguilera in 2002 after the release of her album Stripped, serving as co-music director under music director Rickey Minor and as music director for her on the Justified/Stripped Tour with Justin Timberlake in 2003.
+In 2004, Lewis arranged Aguilera's performance of "Beautiful", featuring a 21-piece string orchestra and the Roger Wagner Chorale at the Grammy Awards, the performance preceded Aguilera's Grammy win for Best Female Pop Vocal Performance for "Beautiful".

-Lewis contributed to Aguilera's 2006 album Back to Basics as a vocal arranger and producer, string and horn arranger, and co-writer on "Without You" (co-written by Christina Aguilera, Kara DioGuardi, and Mark Ronson), He subsequently served as musical director and arranger for her Back to Basics Tour, documented in the DVD Back to Basics: Live and Down Under.

-His vocal production work with Aguilera extended to collaborative projects with other artists, including Diddy’s first single "Tell Me" from the album Press Play, for Herbie Hancock's album Possibilities (Grammy Award nominee for Best Pop Collaboration with Vocals, for "A Song for You") and Lewis was vocal producer for Aguilera's hit "Ain't No Other Man", which won a Grammy Award for "Best Pop Performance".
+Lewis contributed to Aguilera's 2006 album Back to Basics as a vocal arranger and producer, string and horn arranger, and co-writer on "Without You" (co-written by Aguilera, Kara DioGuardi, and Mark Ronson), Lewis then was the musical director and arranger for her Back to Basics Tour, documented in the DVD Back to Basics: Live and Down Under.
+His vocal production work with Aguilera extended to collaborative projects with other artists including Diddy’s first single "Tell Me" from the album Press Play, for Herbie Hancock's album Possibilities (Grammy Award nominee for Best Pop Collaboration with Vocals, for "A Song for You") and Lewis was vocal producer for Aguilera's hit "Ain't No Other Man", which won a Grammy Award for "Best Pop Performance".

 Lewis also worked as vocal producer and co-writer on Aguilera's album "Lotus" ("Sing For Me").
 He remained her pianist, arranger, and music director for 20-plus years, including almost all of her live performances.
-Additionally, he arranged Aguilera's 2015 NBA All-Star game New York-inspired opening performance at Madison Square Garden, all of her late night television performances (including SNL, The Tonight Show with Jay Leno, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!
-The Late Show with David Letterman), her Liberation Tour in support of her sixth album, Liberation, served as principal arranger and music supervisor for her Vegas residency The Xperience, and for her sold-out Hollywood Bowl shows with the LA Philharmonic.
+Additionally, he arranged Aguilera's 2015 NBA All-Star game New York-inspired opening performance at Madison Square Garden, all of her late night television performances (including SNL, The Tonight Show with Jay Leno, The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, The Late Show with David Letterman), her Liberation Tour in support of her sixth album, Liberation, served as principal arranger and music supervisor for her Las Vegas residency The Xperience, and for her sold-out Hollywood Bowl shows with the LA Philharmonic.